 1989: Hubert H. Humphrey Professor of International Affairs, Spring Semester - 1989, Macalester College, St. Paul, Minnesota.

 1991: Distinguished Visiting Professor, Women’s Studies, Spring Semester 1991, University of Delaware, Newark, Delaware.
 1990-91: Managing Editor, Frontiers: A Journal of Women Studies, Women Studies Program, University of New Mexico, Albuquerque.

 2008: Visiting faculty, Naropa University Summer Writing Program.

 1995 to present: free-lance writing, reading, lecturing, and photography.

 In 1985, upon returning to the United States after 23 years in Latin America, the U.S. Immigration and Naturalization Service (INS) ordered me deported under the ideological exclusion clause of the 1952 McCarran-Walter Act.
 They judged my writing subversive, and pointed to opinions in a number of my books as being contrary to opinions manifest in U.S. foreign policy.
 My case was joined by PEN International as well as a number of prominent writers, entertainers, unions, religious organizations and ordinary citizens.
 In August of 1989, after a series of losses at lower judicial levels, I won my citizenship back—and with it the right to live in the country of my birth.

-My manuscripts and papers are located at the Center for Southwest Research at the University of New Mexico Library.
+My manuscripts, papers, and photographic negatives are located at the Center for Southwest Research at the University of New Mexico Library.